The top Health Science bachelor’s degrees online offer students a flexible path to earn a degree for a career in health or medical fields.

 The curriculum includes health education, epidemiology, environmental health, communication, diversity, and also culture courses.
 Furthermore, the school encourages students to include a minor or certificate along with their BHS degree.

-Program Highlights: 120 credits, online and traditional formats, exceptional curriculum
+Program Highlights: 120 credits, online and traditional formats, and also an exceptional curriculum

 10. Old Dominion University